dominichayesferen/Firefox-CSSTheme-GTKless/README.md

 Here are options that can be set via about:config to further improve the experience while this CSS mod is installed (restart Firefox after applying them for changes to take effect):

 - `gtkless.no-titlebar-spacer`: Gets rid of the functionless space on the left of the tabs in titlebars
+- `gtkless.colors-adwaita`: Changes colours to be based on LibAdwaita instead

 TODO: Add colour scheme options?